Understanding Tax Audit Requirements in India: Who Needs One & When?

 What Is a Tax Audit and Why Is It Mandatory for Certain Businesses?

 Before diving into limits and numbers, it helps to know what a tax audit really means.
 A tax audit is simply a review of your books of account by a Chartered Accountant to check whether the income, expenses, and claims shown in your ITR are accurate.
-The purpose of these tax audit requirements is not to accuse you of wrongdoing, but to ensure compliance under Section 44AB of the Income Tax Act.
+The purpose of these tax audit requirements is not to accuse you of wrongdoing, but to ensure compliance under Section 44AB (Section 63 under the new Income Tax Act, 2025, effective from Tax Year 2026–27).

 When Does Business Turnover Trigger a Mandatory Tax Audit in India?